dfranklin02/SRL/docs/pages/motivation/mindset.md

 The scenarios below illustrate the distinctions in the experiences of students who exhibit different type of mindsets.

 <div markdown="span" class="alert alert-danger" role="alert"><i class="fa fa-exclamation-circle"></i> <b>FIXED:</b>
-Ben recently received a poor grade on his science midterm and was quick to label himself as “bad at science” and “a failure”.
-Ben decided he was not capable of doing well on the final, and thought that no amount of effort and practice could change that; why would he put in the effort to study if it wouldn’t make a difference?
-Ben stopped paying attention in class, felt defeated, and barely studied for the final exam.
+Omar recently received a poor grade on his science midterm and was quick to label himself as “bad at science” and “a failure”.
+Omar decided he was not capable of doing well on the final, and thought that no amount of effort and practice could change that; why would he put in the effort to study if it wouldn’t make a difference?
+Omar stopped paying attention in class, felt defeated, and barely studied for the final exam.
 </div>

 <div markdown="span" class="alert alert-info" role="alert"><i class="fa fa-info-circle"></i> <b>GROWTH:</b>